roccosportal/webcli/README.md

 # webcli

 This WebExtension provides a simple command line interface for Firefox to execute basic commands.
-You can open the small interface by pressing the shortcut Ctrl+Shift+L. Warning: this is not even alpha status.
+You can open the small interface by pressing the shortcut `Ctrl+Shift+L`.

+![](https://github.com/roccosportal/webcli/blob/master/preview.gif)

+## requirements
+Firefox version 48.0a1 or higher.

+## status
+Warning: this is not even alpha status.
+Probably a lot of bugs and and still under heavy changes.

+## installation
 You can test this extension by opening `about:debugging` as website.
 Click on `Load Temporary Add-on`.
 Browse to this extension and open the `manifest.json`.

-![](https://github.com/roccosportal/webcli/blob/master/preview.gif)

-## requirements
-Firefox version 48.0a1 or higher.
+Now press `Ctrl+Shift+L` in any open tab.

 ## commands